MrMalachi/budget-mate-app/notes.md

 * ~~Budget Mate will allow me to add more income to current income amount for the current month~~
 * ~~Budget Mate provides output consisting of their newly added earnings, total earnings, and updated category allocations~~
+* Add a way for the user to be able to make changes to their earnings in case they enter the wrong income amount(s)
 * Create a new method that greets the user
 * Create a new method that displays a user-friendly menu when called
   * This will require method invocation (one method calls another method)